Life

 Career

-Growing up around his close friend, the late Dr Douglas Edmunds, “The Godfather of Strongman,” Colin worked on the shows as a teenager and even competed at the 1997 World’s Strongest Man finals in Las Vegas, as a reserve.
-There are not many people who have attended more WSM’s than Brycey!
+Growing up around his close friend, the late Dr Douglas Edmunds, “The Godfather of Strongman,” Colin worked on the strength shows as a teenager, normally in the role of equipment handler.
+All the hands on experience soon led to him going int strongman as a competitor.
+Colin was a reserve athlete at the 1997 World’s Strongest Man finals in Las Vegas, when he got his first chance to step in after an athlete injury.
+He has had numerous roles at WSM ever since and i think it is fair to say that there are not many people who have attended more WSM’s than Brycey!

 Best Title